 Demand is anticipated to stay on the upward trajectory and operationally, we must continue to work with other forces and partner agencies to understand and tackle the biggest threats facing the communities of Staffordshire.
-The autumn spending review will be the most significant for a decade and will be against the background of the economic recovery from the current Covid-19 reponse.
+The autumn spending review will be the most significant for a decade, promising to be the first multi year settlement in a number of years, and will be against the background of the economic recovery from the current Covid-19 reponse.